 oParameters: The list of data (attributes) and its values, that such workitem uses.

 Such parameters include for each attribute the same as the parameters above, though applicable to the workitem.

 Recall that the main advantage of this resource is the fact that it returns workitems available for cases.
 For this reason, this response does not feature the Parameters structure and values for cases but for workitems.

 In addition to the above, for every set of results returned by the OData services, the successful response includes a set of standard properties which are preceded by the @ sign.
 Such properties are described at Properties and querying options.

 Notice how through the @odata.id property, you can obtain that specific record's detail only, instead of a full list.

-Records having images or files are not returned per sé by this service.
+In order to promote best performance, images or uploads in cases are not returned immediately per sé by this service.

-Instead, an URL is provided to query such image:
+Instead, an URL is provided to query such image or upload separately.